learn-english-community/learn-english-bot/README.md

 	`./gradlew build`

 ## Contributing
 Contributions to the Learn English Bot are welcome!
+Make sure that you check out the [CONTRIBUTING](CONTRIBUTING) file for more details!